shamil-sadigov/Imagegram/README.md

 ![image](https://user-images.githubusercontent.com/36125138/199700836-3bfbe438-ce49-4922-a82f-9274b66d8179.png)

-Before creating and commenting posts, you need to register a user.
+Before creating and commenting posts, you need to register a user and get user access token.

 Register user